 With these capabilities, you can do the following:

-- Connect an external network to Google Cloud by using a third-party SD-WAN router or another virtual appliance.
+- Connect an external network to Google Cloud by using a third-party SD-WAN router or another appliance.
 This approach is known as site-to-cloud connectivity.

 How it works